weaverdgb/weaver-sdk-js/Changelist.md

 # Changelist

+# develop
+- Switch to moment js for supporting dates and related data types

 ## 10.0.0
 - Remove nodes and relationNodes on relation
 - Changed model class comparison to evaluate against constructor name,